filip194/fitbit-connect/README.md

 purposes.
 This is just an example of different databases being used for different scenarios.
 Also, Flyway database migration is used to show how to migrate databases between versions/updates.

-Data stored in database can be obtained by visiting swagger (e.g. http://localhost:9090/swagger-ui/), and for example, getting users can be done searching by username, and/or combined with paging (page size and page number).
+Data stored in database can be obtained by visiting Swagger (e.g. http://localhost:9090/swagger-ui.html), and for example, getting users can be done searching by username, and/or combined with paging (page size and page number).
 Data can also be sorted ASC or DESC by username.